 | WA | 60 days | Once per 12 months | Magistrates Court |

-* Always verify current rules with your state's tenancy authority — these change.
+* Always verify current rules with your state's tenancy authority.
+These change.
 This table is a general guide only.

 The bottom line